kaizhengny/First_personal_project/README.md

 * 20/08/19:
   * 1. Decide to use Flask/Postgres SQL/Bootstrap for the project
   * 2. The project is to build a productivity tool with working session timer, to-do list, calendar
-  * 3. Will use goolge calendar API for the calendar part and also read/write data from the calendar to other parts of the app
+  * 3. Will use goolge calendar API for the calendar part and also exchange data from the calendar to other parts of the app
   * 4. Watched some tutorial videos on Bootstrap
-  * 5. Use 3rd party account to log in
+  * 5. Use Google/3rd party account to log in
   * 6. 08/20 will be focusing on product/features desgin